 Did you know that there’s another way to clean up all those autumn leaves piled throughout the yard?
-I’ll share how you can not only clean up those fallen leaves but use them as mulch that will benefit your garden.
+I’ll share how you can not only clean up those fallen leaves but use them as leaf litter mulch that will benefit your garden.

-I love so many things about the autumn season…pumpkin spice lattes, sitting in front of the fire, enjoying my favorite fall candle scent.
+I love so many things about the autumn season…pumpkin spice lattes, sitting in front of the fire, and enjoying my favorite fall candle scent.

 What I don’t like is having to rake the piles of fallen leaves OVER and OVER again and dispose of them.